From time to time we will need to carry out major work to the building or estate, which includes your flat or maisonette.

-- ten month interest free payments (complete the Direct Debit instructions form with your invoice)
+- 10 month interest free payments (complete the Direct Debit form)

 - interest free loan up to a maximum term of 5 years, secured on the property by mortgage (only open to leaseholders who live in the property that they have a lease for)

 - mandatory council loan (contact us to see if you’re eligible)

 - discretionary loan (where the cost is more than £500.00 and you do not meet the mandatory loan criteria)

 - voluntary charge (open to leaseholders who are in financial hardship)